NAICS Code for LLC

 What Are NAICS Codes?

-A NAICS code is a self-assigned six-digit code.
+A NAICS code is a six-digit coding system.
 These codes group businesses into sectors, subsectors, and industries.

 NAICS stands for North American Industry Classification System, which is used to classify businesses and companies within the United States, Canada, and Mexico in order to help monitor and analyze economic activity.